theochem/horton/doc/user_part.rst

 Template file for CP2K
 ----------------------

-One must use ``CP2K`` version 2.4-r12857 (or newer).
-The computation of proatoms with ``CP2K`` is more involved because one has to specify the occupation of each subshell.
+You must use ``CP2K`` version 2.4-r12857 (or newer).
+The computation of pro-atoms with ``CP2K`` is more involved because you have to specify the occupation of each subshell.
 The ``ATOM`` program of ``CP2K`` does not simply follow the Aufbau rule to assign to orbital occupations.
-For now, only the computation of atomic densities with contracted basis sets and pseudopotentials is supported, mainly because this is case where ``CP2K`` offers additional functionality.
+For now, only the computation of atomic densities with contracted basis sets and pseudopotentials is supported, mainly because this is a case where ``CP2K`` offers additional functionality.

-The following example can be used to generator a proatomic database with the elements, O, Na, Al and Si with the GTH pseudopotential and the MolOpt basis set.
+The following example can be used to generate a pro-atomic database with the elements, O, Na, Al and Si with the GTH pseudopotential and the MolOpt basis set.